Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 The mechanism of development of the disease

-At this stage of circulation, the blood is already saturated with carbon dioxide.
+At this stage of blood circulation, the blood is already saturated with carbon dioxide.
 From the right ventricle, the blood flow is directed to the artery of the lungs, where it is again enriched with oxygen.

 Classification